Bannerlord-Modding/Documentation/_csharp-api/library/moduleinfo.md

     loadedMods.Add(moduleInfo);
 }
 ```
+The Utilities class is part of the Talewords.Engine namespace, and the GetModulesNames() function returns a list of all the names of loaded modules.

 This could be used to determine whether a module has been loaded or not, which is useful for mods that have optional dependencies.